Growing Mint From Cutting

 A potting soil mix may be used to guarantee that the stem of the plant has sufficient drainage if you start it with a growth hormone.
 A small pot or pack is recommended for planting these sprigs at this stage.
 This will enable you to relocate the plant if necessary.

-See also How To Grow Spearmint
+See also How To Grow Mint

 Establishing a root system before planting in the soil is essential if you are not utilizing a growth hormone for the plants.
 Make sure that the 2′′ of the bare stem is completely soaked by placing your mint plant in an empty glass with water.
 Roots should begin to emerge from the stem in about three to four weeks.